Image Courtesy : thecleanse.co.uk

 And finally learn to be safe:

-Hablis Hotels sports an infinity rooftop-swimming pool that is often used by physiotherapists to treat painful conditions like arthritis and rheumatism as well as for general fitness.
+Hablis Hotel Chennai sports an infinity rooftop-swimming pool that is often used by physiotherapists to treat painful conditions like arthritis and rheumatism as well as for general fitness.
 Well-appointed steam and sauna, chilled shower and pool jacuzzi only add to the therapy.
 We quote here, one such case of one of the hotel’s guest, with her permission:

 Jean’s Story (name changed to secure privacy)